 Churches are communities of people making attempts to support each other in life and spirituality, believing in things to help put up with life’s unavoidable sufferings, and likewise to have a system for working through death and navigating the afterlife (whatever that may mean for them), but nothing more.
 NOTHING!
 So why make it into something more than what it is?

 In my practice, I have met with several people who have literally tortured themselves for years by believing they were unworthy of God’s grace because their religious faith did not create the expected symptom relief.
 So instead of getting the right kinds of skills to manage thoughts and feelings effectively (something that would actually result in symptom relief) the person instead goes round and round in unhealthy thoughts and toxic emotions (guilt, shame, worthlessness, guilt, shame, worthlessness, etc.) endlessly.
 Pleasant, eh?

-Not to mention… if additional thought related, emotional or relational issues outside of this church obedience/symptom-relief expectation issue are part of the problem, chances are high the misguided believer will AGAIN turn to religious traditions, principles and values for problem resolution.
+Not to mention… if additional thought related, emotional or relational issues (separate from the church obedience/symptom-relief expectation issue) are part of the problem, chances are high the misguided believer will AGAIN turn to religious traditions, principles and values for problem resolution.
 But chances are good the believer will AGAIN be disappointed by the results and assume blame for things not working out/feeling better.

-Sadly, others sharing the same belief system (even if indirectly or inadvertently) will reinforce the unrealistic ideas through their church communications/talks that aren’t discussed after they are given.
-So a person keeps going home with the oversimplified idea: “The best way to prosper is to strictly follow the teachings” As if the word “prosper” was meant to be all-inclusive for mental health.
+Sadly, others sharing the same belief system (even if indirectly or inadvertently) will reinforce the unrealistic ideas through their church communications/talks that often aren’t discussed after they are given.
+Therefore a person keeps going home from church with the oversimplified idea: “The best way to prosper is to strictly follow the teachings” As if the word “prosper” was meant to be all-inclusive for mental health.